bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Ecosystem/05_Workflow_Provenance/01_Run/03_Activation.rst

         PROVENANCE | STARTING WORKFLOW PROVENANCE SCRIPT
         PROVENANCE | If needed, Provenance generation can be triggered by hand using the following commands:
-            /apps/GPP/COMPSs/3.4/Runtime/scripts/utils/compss_gengraph svg /home/bsc/bsc12345/.COMPSs/4471214//monitor/complete_graph.dot
+            /apps/GPP/COMPSs/3.4/Runtime/scripts/utils/compss_gengraph svg /home/bsc/bsc019057/.COMPSs/36966789/monitor/complete_graph.dot
             export PYTHONPATH=/apps/GPP/COMPSs/3.4/Runtime/scripts/system/:$PYTHONPATH
-            python3 -O /apps/GPP/COMPSs/3.4/Runtime/scripts/system/provenance/generate_COMPSs_RO-Crate.py FULL_SINGULARITY.yaml /home/bsc/bsc12345/.COMPSs/4471214//dataprovenance.log
+            python3 /apps/GPP/COMPSs/3.4/Runtime/scripts/system/provenance/generate_COMPSs_RO-Crate.py NON_PERSISTENCE.yaml /home/bsc/bsc019057/.COMPSs/36966789/ MATMUL_NP true
-        PROVENANCE | TIP for BSC cluster users: before triggering generation by hand, run first: salloc -p interactive ...
+        PROVENANCE | TIP for BSC cluster users: before triggering generation by hand, run first: salloc --account=<your_group> --qos=gp_debug -p interactive

+        ...

 ..
 WARNING::

     Another tool that provenance automatically activates is the profiling of the resource usage during the execution.
-The profiler will monitor periodically the status of the resources on every machine used during the execution, and this may also add some extra time in the execution of the application.
+The profiler will monitor periodically the status of the resources on every machine used during the execution, and this may also add some small extra time in the execution of the application (usually unnoticeable).
 The profiler uses a environment variable called ``COMPSS_PROFILING_INTERVAL`` that by default is set to **5 seconds**.
-It is possible to adjust this variable to a higher value to reduce the profiling overhead, but be aware that this will reduce the granularity of the resource usage information in the provenance.
+It is possible to adjust this variable to a higher value to reduce the profiling overhead, but be aware that this will reduce the granularity of the resource usage information recorded in the provenance.